AP Explains: Removal of mines from Korean Demilitarized Zone

 THE MINES

-Experts believe the South Korean and U.S. militaries have planted about 1-1.2 million mines south of the DMZ while North Korea has put about 800,000-1 million mines on its side.
+Experts believe the South Korean and U.S. militaries have planted about 1 million to 1.2 million mines south of the DMZ while North Korea has put about 800,000-1 million mines on its side.
 It’s not known how many mines are at Panmunjom and Arrow Head Hill, but military commentator Lee Illwoo said the Koreas would be able to clear tens of thousands at most.

 Experts believe both Koreas poorly managed their mines and don’t know exactly how many they planted and in what specific places.
 It’s not unusual for wooden North Korean mine boxes to wash down a swollen river in summer, causing deadly incidents in South Korea.
+A 2015 DMZ mine explosion blamed on North Korea that maimed two South Korean soldiers pushed the rivals to the brink of an armed conflict.
 Many South Korean mines are also believed to have been dislodged due to flooding or landslides.

 At Panmunjom, the Koreas are to spend 20 days clearing mines before withdrawing troops, weapons and guard posts in the area over the next five days.
 They eventually plan to have 35 unarmed personnel from each side guard the village and let tourists freely cross ankle-high concrete slabs that mark the border there.